erroronline1/qualitymanagement/readme.md

 ### predefined document bundles
 ![assistant document bundles](assets/assistant_documentbundles.png)

-if you have recurring sets of documents it might come in handy if you define packages that can be selected, displayed and (using ie11) printed on the fly.
+if you have recurring sets of documents it might come in handy if you define packages that can be selected, displayed and occasionally printed on the fly.

 dependencies are: datalist for packages. this can be generated by the [excel-file of documents in force](#internal-documents-in-forcexlsm). if you mess around with exceptions there might be changes within the macro neccessary as well.